Street-Light-Consulting/street-light-consulting.github.io/about.md

     <img src="/assets/img/RobStreetFounder.webp" alt="Street Light Consulting Logo">
   </div>
   <div class="text-side">
-    I started Street Light Consulting because I couldn’t find a firm that viewed business through the lens of faith.
+    <p>I started Street Light Consulting because I couldn’t find a firm that viewed business through the lens of faith.
 Too many organizations are losing their way — chasing metrics while missing meaning.
-I’ve seen workplaces where systems crush people instead of lifting them, where hiring is broken, and where good leaders burn out trying to fix what culture forgot.
+I’ve seen workplaces where systems crush people instead of lifting them, where hiring is broken, and where good leaders burn out trying to fix what culture forgot.</p>

-    Street Light was born on my trip to Rome out of hope — the belief that business can be a force for renewal.
+    <p>Street Light was born on my trip to Rome out of hope — the belief that business can be a force for renewal.
 My mission is to help teams rediscover purpose, strengthen trust, and return to the kind of leadership that listens.
-Because when leaders choose light over noise, they don’t just build stronger companies — they help restore faith in the system itself.
+Because when leaders choose light over noise, they don’t just build stronger companies — they help restore faith in the system itself.</p>
   </div>
 </div>